bbgit/bbgit.github.io/README.md

-### Conditions as of July 1, 2025 at 6:37:14 PM CDT
+### Conditions as of July 1, 2025 at 6:42:33 PM CDT

 Temperature: 75.40 &deg;F

 Feels like: 75.40 &deg;F

-Humidity: 97%
+Humidity: 96%

-Wind Direction: WNW
+Wind Direction: WSW

 Windspeed: 0.0 mph